 3. You Might Stretch Your Ligaments

 "Ligament laxity is a term used when you stretch the ligaments beyond their normal anatomic length.
 Over time the joints become very loose and the muscles will attempt to stabilize the joints by contracting."
 Schreiber says.
-"This creates an overuse scenario and results in increased stiffness and pain; now caused by both loose joints and muscle overuse.
-The more tight you are, the more you'll want to 'crack the joints.'
+"This creates an overused scenario and results in increased stiffness and pain; now caused by both loose joints and muscle overuse.
+The tighter you are, the more you'll want to 'crack the joints.'
 It's a vicious cycle."

 4. You Can Cause Nerve Irritation

 Cracking your back can even affect your nerves since there are a lot of them in and around your spine, so proceed with caution.
 As Schreiber says, "If you already have a disc issue, it can make it worse.
 Nerve irritation can also occur."